50th anniversary of Apollo 8

-Sixty years ago, the National Aeronautics and Space Administration was established.
-Explore our holdings to discover the fascinating story of the creation of this agency and the story of space exploration.
+Sixty years ago, on October 1, 1968, the National Aeronautics and Space Administration was established.
+Explore our holdings to discover more about the creation of this agency and the history of space exploration.

 Throughout October 2018, the National Archives hosted special programs in honor of this anniversary: an Archives Hashtag Party (using for #ArchivesInSpace) on Twitter, family activities in the Boeing Learning Center, tagging missions for Citizen Archivists, and free screenings of Above and Beyond, a new documentary film from Discovery.

 You can still check out our 60 space-related historic GIFs on our GIPHY channel to share with your friends on your favorite social platform.

 A technician places two inflight pens and a penlight in the spacesuit pocket of Apollo 8 commander Frank Borman.

 Apollo 8 crewmembers, left to right: James A. Lovell, Jr., William A. Anders, and Frank Borman photo taken November 22, 1968.

 A view of the 363-foot-high Saturn V launch vehicle that will carry Apollo 8 astronauts Frank Borman, James Lovell, and William Anders into space, 10/9/1968.

 Earthrise seen from Apollo 8.
 The astronauts saw the horizon vertically with the lunar surface to the right.